-- Draw a vertical line and horizontal line starting at the bottom of the vertical line going right as shown above.
+- Draw a vertical line on the left side of a piece of paper.
+Next, draw a horizontal line starting at the bottom of the vertical line going right as shown above.
 These are your axes.
-The y-axis is the vertical line in the graph and the x-axis is the horizontal line. - The y-axis is like a vertical number line.
-You can write numbers in 1, 5, or any interval.
-If you don't have many observations, you can write numbers from 0-10 with one digit intervals e.g. 0, 1, 2, 3, 4 etc. as was done in the previous (yellow) graph above.
-In this (blue) graph, numbers are written from 0-35 in 5 digit intervals (0, 5, 10, 15... etc.).
+The y-axis is the vertical line in the graph and the x-axis is the horizontal line.
+These lines should intersect at the bottom left corner of the page. - The y-axis is like a vertical number line.
+You can write numbers in increments of 1, 5, or any interval.
+If you don't have many observations, you can write numbers from 0-10 with one-digit intervals e.g., 0, 1, 2, 3, 4 etc. as was done in the previous (yellow) graph above.
+In this (blue) graph, numbers are written from 0-35 in 5-digit intervals (0, 5, 10, 15... etc.).
 This axis represents the number of people surveyed.
 It starts from 0 and ends with the total number of observations. - The x-axis represents the categories of your questionnaire's questions.
-Draw rectangles representing the categories of age, education, occupation etc. as shown above - The rectangles will be as high as the total number of each category.
-For example, in the graph above, there are 30 male participants. - Color or shade each rectangle using a different color or shading pattern - Can you find out the number of female participants in the chart above?
+Draw rectangles representing the categories of age, education, occupation etc. as shown above. - The rectangles will be as high as the total number of each category.
+For example, in the graph above, there are 30 male participants. - Color or shade each rectangle using a different color or shading pattern. - Can you find out the number of female participants in the chart above?

-- Learners will create a brief report about the main things they observed to summarize the census study they conducted and include the graph they made.
+Learners will create a brief report about the main things they observed to summarize the census study they conducted and include the graph they made.
 Suggestions for what to include in the report:

 - Total number of people in your survey

 - Number of males vs females

 - Number of school-age and school-going children

 - Number of people who can read and write

 - Number of unemployed adults

 - Most frequently mentioned occupation

 - Most frequently mentioned highest level of education

+- Any other data they have collected